FarnazKheiri/Bias-in-Histopathology-Datasets-A-Comprehensive-Investigation-on-Possible-Factors/README.md

 ## **CaseStudy3: Existence of Site-specific Patterns In Cancer-based Features**
-Using this section, the contribution of each cancer type in the biased desion-making process would be appeared.
+Using this section, the contribution of each cancer type in the biased desion-making process could be reported.